 - be seen to offer superior levels of assurance.

 In parallel with these various developments , the Government Gateway continued to be iteratively enhanced.
 The Employee Authentication Services (EAS) (Powerpoint format) was described in May 2008 as a common trust framework able to work across central and local government.
 And the UK Government Gateway Remote Authentication approach in October 2008 included chip and PIN authentication for the Ministry of Defence.
-The latter showed the ability of the Government Gateway to enable third party authentication using industry standard EMV chip and PIN cards (such as those used by most banks).
+The latter illustrated the ability of the Government Gateway to enable third party authentication using industry standard EMV chip and PIN cards (such as those used by most banks).

 In April 2009, the Identity and Passport Service published Introducing the National Identity Service.
 How the Service will work and how it will benefit you to explain the purpose of the new UK identity cards and National Identity Register (NIR).
 It summarised the need for the programme as follows: